Mar 17, 2022

-Learning Docker: Start a Container
+Learning Docker: How to Create a Docker Container

 Just like Linux was an accidental revolution by Linus Torvalds, Docker was by Solomon Hykes.
 Solomon was trying to figure out a solution for programmers to provide a code that runs the same both on their development as well as the production environment and this resulted in the creation of Docker Containers.
 In this tutorial, we’ll show you how you can start a Docker container on your VPS, along with some extra tips and commands.